jmoore2081/smackgrc/src/pages/index.md

   automation and notifications.
 You can also add whole new modules to SMACK quickly and easily.
 If you are saavy enough to build a fancy spreadsheet, chances are you can pick up Quick Base in no time.
-The Quick Base University, online resources and the plethora or Quick Base consultants out there can help you acheive your vision if for some reason there is functionality you want to add to SMACK.
+The Quick Base University, online resources and the abundance of Quick Base consultants out there can help you achieve your vision if by chance there is functionality you want to add to SMACK.
 SMACK is also fast to implement, includes powerful dynamic reporting and is the #1 value in the industry.
 intro: